 Lack of Seller’s Property Disclosure

 Sellers are legally required to disclose known adverse material facts about their homes prior to selling it.
 This is important for not only building trust between the home seller and potential buyer but for both of their protection as well.
 An adverse material fact is defined as, but not limited to, a fact that affects the structural integrity of the home.
 Things a home seller should disclose include the following: a leaky roof or flooded basement, problems with major systems like heating, cooling or plumbing, and environmental hazards.

 Disclosure processes vary from state to state.
 When preparing to sell your home, your agent will provide you with a Seller’s Property Disclosure to fill out.
 This can easily be presented to buyers as they browse for homes.
-It will also help them stay informed on the current condition of your home.
+It will also help them stay informed on the current condition of your home and avoid any of the listing obstacles .
 Lack of a disclosure will create skepticism around the condition of a property.
 That will prove to be a big listing obstacle.
 Providing a property disclosure keeps the flow of information easy and encourages buyer agents to view your listing.
 If you are debating on whether or not to include something on your disclosure, a good rule of thumb to keep in mind is: if you are unsure, include it.

 Unexpected Home Inspection Results

 The average homebuyer investing in a real estate deal wants to get a complete understanding of what they are getting into and home inspections are an excellent way to get that information.
 Home inspections help a buyer understand the actual state of the property by answering important questions prior to closing on a new home.
 Such questions may include: are the electrical systems in working condition, does the HVAC need to be replaced, or if there are any plumbing problems.
 For a more in-depth list of important items, a home inspection will identify, check out our post here.